FreeMasen/coverage-example/README.md

 # How To
 ## 1. First you need to make sure you have the required dependencies.
 - clang
-    - Macos: install the Xcode Command Line tools
+    - Macos: install the Xcode Command Line tools `xcode-select --install`
     - Debian: `apt-get install clang`
 - lcov
     - Macos: `brew install lcov`